clinton-hall/nzbToMedia/README.md

 Failed download handling for SickBeard is available by using the development branch from fork [SickBeard-failed](https://github.com/Tolstyak/Sick-Beard.git "SickBeard-failed")
 To use this feature, in autoProcessTV.cfg set the parameter "failed_fork=1".
 Default is 0 and will work with standard version of SickBeard and just ignores failed downloads.

+Torrent support has been added with the assistance of [jkaberg](https://github.com/jkaberg "jkaberg").

 Installation
 ------------
 ### General

-1. Put all files in a directory wherever you want to keep them (eg. /scripts/ in the home directory of your nzb client) and change the permission accordingly so the nzb client can access to this files.
+1. Put all files in a directory wherever you want to keep them (eg. /scripts/ in the home directory of your nzb client) and change the permission accordingly so the nzb client can access these files.

 ### nzbToSickBeard

-1. Rename the file autoProcessMedia.cfg.sample to autoProcessMedia.cfg and fill in the appropriate fields as they apply to your installation.
+1. Rename the file autoProcessMedia.cfg.sample to autoProcessMedia.cfg and fill in the appropriate fields in [SickBeard] as they apply to your installation.

 	host: Set this to "localhost" if SickBeard and your download client are on the same system. otherwise enter the ipaddress of the system SickBeard is insatlled on.